What Degree Is A Gap Wedge -

 The Degree, Loft, Or Angle Of A

 The gap wedge is a unique club that can benefit you in many ways.
-Below we will talk about what degree is a gap wedge, the top gap wedges to use, and some interesting facts about gap wedges.
+Below we will talk about what differentiates gap wedges from other clubs.
+Are you wondering "what degree is a gap wedge?"
+Find the answer to this question and more below!

 What Degree is a Gap Wedge?